Software Business Analyst

 Probably yes.
 Since software developers have a better understanding of creating software, it’s easier for them to offer detailed information to users as compared to software business analysts.
 However, every new skill requires training and practice.
 Here’s what software developers can do to transition to proficient business analysts.

-- Develop an attitude of reaching out proactively to the company’s stakeholders and software users to get the detailed information regarding the business analytics process and how the software will solve problems and meet business needs.
+- Develop an attitude of reaching out proactively to the company’s stakeholders and software users to get detailed information regarding the business analytics process and how the software will solve problems and meet business needs.

 - Master the skills required to communicate in business terms and avoid using technical computer terms while communicating with software developers and users.